baldurk/renderdoc/docs/window/capture_connection.rst

 Once a host has been scanned, if any instances are found then that host can be expanded to see the list, and details are listed about each instance.
 The name is OS-dependent but is usually the executable name.
 The API name is listed, as well as the username of any user that is already connected.

-When you click connect, a live capture window will be opened up - just the same as the window that is automatically opened when you start a program.
+When you click connect, a capture connection window will be opened up - just the same as the window that is automatically opened when you start a program.
 Any captures that have already been made before you connect will then populate.

 .. note::

-	If you connect to a running instance, any existing user will be kicked off.
+	If you connect to a running instance, any existing user will be disconnected.
 Just seeing the instances running on a host will not.

 For more information about specifically a network capture-and-replay workflow, please see :doc:`../how/how_network_capture_replay`.

 Capture Connection window
 -------------------------

 When a capture is launched (or attached to) the connection window is opened in the main UI.
-If you end up only taking one capture and closing the program afterwards the connection window will automatically close - likewise if you take no captures at all.
+If you end up only taking one capture and closing the program afterwards the connection window will automatically close and open that capture.
+Similarly if you don't take any captures at all the window will close when the program exits.
 These cases don't need the management options the connection window provides.

 While a program is running, a couple of tools are available for triggering specific captures, which can be used as well as the keystroke capture triggers in the application.